 Graduate and professional students are encouraged to participate in the many physical activity classes, intramurals, and sport clubs offered by the University.
-Spouses and family members must pay a user fee to use the facilities (includes towel and locker).
+All students pay a mandatory recreation fee that supports facilities, fields, and programs (see the chapter on Financial Information).
+Spouses must also pay a fee to use the facilities.

-The physical activity classes, including such unusual ones as tae kwon do, wind surfing, and scuba diving, are offered along with the old standbys: tennis, volleyball, and racquetball.
-Physical activity classes are offered on an elective, no-credit basis.
+Physical activity classes offered include such unusual activities as tae kwon do and scuba diving along with the old standbys: tennis, swiming, volleyball, and racquetball.
+These classes are offered on an elective, nocredit basis.
 Nineteen sport clubs provide opportunity for participation in such favorites as sailing, fencing, rugby, and lacrosse.

-The University recreation facilities include gymnasiums, indoor and outdoor tracks, an indoor tennis center plus many outdoor hard courts, an indoor swimming pool, a nautilus room, racquetball courts, and softball diamonds.
-Playing fields are irrigated and constantly maintained to assure excellent field conditions.
-Excellent lighting is available for night games.
+The University recreation facilities include gymnasiums, indoor and outdoor tracks, an indoor tennis center plus many outdoor hard courts, and four softball diamonds.
+The three playing fields are irrigated and maintained to assure prime field conditions.
+Excellent lighting is available for night use.

-A new student recreation center, scheduled for completion by January 1990, will house a swimming pool; three courts for basketball, volleyball, and badminton; six racquetball and two squash courts; a weight room; a wood-floor activity room; a rock-climbing wall; an indoor track; a mat room; locker rooms; and a dining area.
+A new student recreation center, completed in January 1990, houses a swimming pool; three courts for basketball, volleyball, and badminton; six racquetball and two squash courts; a weight and Nautilus room; a wood-floor activity room; a rock-climbing wall; an indoor track; a mat room; locker rooms; and a dining area.
+Lighted outside basketball and sand volleyball courts complement the center.